 I would like to be selling fabrics.
 My mom was partly into it back then.
 So I am familiar with the business and I feel I can make a living out of it.
 So if I can get enough capital to start the business right now I’m off!

 Where are you from?

-I am from Ondo State.
-I was born and brought up in Akure.
+I am from Ibadan in Oyo State.
+But I was born Lagos.

 What school did you attend and when did you leave school?

 I attended Meiran community high school and I finished in 2004.

 My father is a celestial pastor and my mom sells soft drinks, pure water and the like within the church premises.
 There are five of us and I am the third born.
 I have two elder brothers and two younger sisters.
 After finishing secondary school there was nothing to do.
 My father told all of us that we should find our ways.
 That is, we should start hustling on our own and decide whether we then wanted to further our studies.
 Only the first born went further.
 He went to Yabatech.
 The second one is still trying to gather money and further his education.
 My youngest siblings are still in junior secondary school.
 I moved out in 2013 and was squatting with a class mate from secondary school.